rcbops/RPC-Heat-ELK/_includes/design.md

 - Logstash chooses Elasticsearch Data Index sizes, which can be tailored to your log data for best analysis performance
-- While the template allows for as few as one Elasticsearch node, we recommend a minimum of 3 for redundancy and data access speed.
+- While the template allows for as few as one Elasticsearch node, we recommend a minimum of three for redundancy and data access speed.
 - You can segment your logging agents to point to any Logstash server which allows for horizontal growth of Logstash endpoints.
 When one Logstash server is overwhelmed, you can just point your agents to